Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 Because adjudication is not just about the law on the books.
 It is about how thousands of officers apply that law to messy, human files every day.
 For years, the practical reality for many adjustment applicants was simple: if you were eligible, admissible, and qualified under your category, approval generally followed.
 Discretion existed in theory but rarely bit.
 This memo is an instruction to make discretion bite — to treat the discretionary inquiry as a live, dispositive question rather than a formality.
 That is not a change in the statute.
 It is a change in the weather, and the weather is what you actually have to walk through.

-The legal hook USCIS is hanging this on
+The legal hook USCIS is hanging this on — and where the immigration bar says it falls short

 The memo is built on a foundation of genuinely old authority.
 It leans heavily on Matter of Blas, 15 I&N Dec.
 626 (BIA 1974; A.G.
 1976), a Board of Immigration Appeals decision (later affirmed by the Attorney General) that called adjustment of status an "extraordinary" relief and warned it "was not designed to supersede the regular consular visa-issuing process."
 It stacks on Supreme Court language describing relief from removal as "always a matter of grace" — most prominently from Patel v.
 Garland, 596 U.S. 328 (2022) — and a long line of circuit decisions saying the same.